awestover/enchantedForest/README.md

 ## Both
 - code cleanup [[e.g. increase encapsulation]]

+## ALEK legit
+- quest completion
+- npcs can give quests
+- npc.json
+- loading animation , is there lag ??

+## KEVIN legit
+- HUD for quests
+- banner in center of screen
+- check for quest completion

+# BIGGGG GOALS
+- quests
+- save progress

 ## Alek
 #### rn

 #### later
+- quest system

+    make a file called quests.json quests have unique names/id

+unique npcs per room

+quests.json looks like

+multiple quests at a time
+  -- need some hud interface thing to view the active quests and progress -- need interface in npc dialogue boxes to accept and decline

+quest: gettingStarted

+player has some
+  - quest arrow
+  - let npcs give characters items and money, and progress in quest

+- cool names

 - design a cool map

 - fix loading screen and stuff